WYihei/ChineseNodifyWiki/Getting-Started.md

 Then update the `ConnectorViewModel` to have an `Anchor` point that the connection can attach to.
 (This needs to be reactive, so we're gonna implement INotifyPropertyChanged in the view model).

+> Note: The `Point` type must be from System.Windows.

 ```csharp
 public class ConnectorViewModel : INotifyPropertyChanged
 {